jakyluky/recipe/README.md

 # Herve This's Chocolate Mousse

 A simple chocolate mousse recipe that only reqires two ingredents.
-Developed by chemist Herve This, this recipe is fool proof.
+Developed by chemist Herve This, this recipe is foolproof.